ihmeuw/pseudopeople/docs/source/noise/index.rst

     - Decennial Census, ACS, CPS, WIC, W-2 and 1099
     - Leave a field blank, write the wrong digits, make typos
     - Noise for all types of addresses works in the same way
-  * - Street name for any address (Home OR Mailing OR Employer)
+  * - Street name for any address (physical, mailing, or employer)
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099
     - Leave a field blank, make typos
     - Noise for all types of addresses works in the same way
-  * - Unit number for any address (Home OR Mailing OR Employer)
+  * - Unit number for any address (physical, mailing, or employer)
     - Decennial Census, ACS, CPS, WIC, W-2 and 1099
     - Leave a field blank, write the wrong digits, make typos
     - Noise for all types of addresses works in the same way